ULHPC/resif/docs/Command-line-interface.markdown

 Default behavior:
 The `resif init` command will clone the default git infrastructure repository (e.g https://github.com/ULHPC/modules) in the default srcpath (e.g $HOME/.resif/src).

+Note that this command must have been executed before using any of the other commands since the other commands rely on the files initialize by this command.

 ### Update

 Usage: `resif update [OPTIONS]`